How Long Does Ovulation Last?

 How long does ovulation bleeding last?

-Ovulation bleeding can last for a day or two.
+It’s a rare one, but for some women, ovulation bleeding can last for a day or two.

-It’s usually just very light spotting.
+It’s usually just very light spotting that could result in pink vaginal discharge.

 How long does ovulation bloating last?

-This one can linger!
 You might experience bloating from around three days before ovulation and for up to seven days afterward.

 It’s all because of the ebb and flow of the different fertility hormones around this time.